How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 10% Accent

-60% is your dominant colour, use on walls, large sofa, main rug.
+60% is your dominant colour.
+Use it on walls, large sofas, or the main rug.

-30% is your secondary, use on curtains, an armchair, cabinetry.
+30% is your secondary colour.
+Use it on curtains, an armchair, or cabinetry.

-10% is your accent, use on cushions, a lamp or a vase.
-The accent is where you get to go wild.
-That's your copper, your mustard, your burnt orange or neon pink!
+10% is your accent colour.
+Use it on cushions, a lamp, or a vase.
+The accent is where you can go wild.
+That’s your copper, your mustard, your burnt orange, or neon pink!

 Colour and Light in Irish Homes — The Local Bit That Actually Matters